" />

 One can take an inclusive view that the Bartholomew dynasty started in the 18th century with George.

-George Bartholomew (1784–1871) should be considered as the founder of Bartholomew cartography.
+George Bartholomew (1784–1871) should be considered as the father of Bartholomew cartography.
 In 1797 he was apprenticed to the well-known engraver Daniel Lizars, becoming an independent engraver in 1806, while continuing to work for Lizars.
-Latterly he worked for his son, John Bartholomew Sr. (1805–1861), who set up his own business in 1826.
+Latterly he worked for his son, John Snr (below), who set up his own business in 1826.
 This has been regarded as the beginning of the family firm, as George did not actually publish the maps he engraved.
 George outlived his son by a decade.
-For a time there were three generations working together – John Sr., his father and two of his sons.
+For a time there were three generations working together – John Snr, his father and two of his sons.

 (1805–1861)

-John Sr. was a veritable master copper plate engraver.
+John Bartholomew Snr (1805–1861) was a veritable master copper plate engraver.
 He engraved some fine maps for local firms, such as street maps for Lizars, others for the Encyclopaedia Britannica and for some educational publishers like A & C Black.
 He was a pioneer, encouraging his son to make contacts abroad and learn from the German school of cartography.
-The other son in the business, Henry Bartholomew (1834-99), may have engraved the map of Treasure Island for R.L.Stevenson’s bestseller, a project for which John Jr. was commissioned.
+The other son in the business, Henry Bartholomew (1834-99), may have engraved the map of Treasure Island for R.L.Stevenson’s bestseller, a project for which John Jnr was commissioned.

 (1831–1893)